alexch/codelikethis/public/projects/zorkington.md

 >_
 ```

-(the chevron-and-underscore represents a command prompt)
+(the chevron-and-underscore represents a command prompt; the user should be able to type into it...)

 **And** waits for input

+(...but nothing will happen yet!)

 <!--/box-->
 <!--box-->